joemoose/dungeoneers.d20/docs/equipment.md

 When a hireling faces a stressful situation, is made to go without pay or food, or is asked to do something more dangerous than what they signed on for, they must make a WIL save or desert their employment.

-Well-paid or loyal hirelings may make this save with an advantage.
+Well-paid or loyal hirelings may make this save with an *advantage*.